Wear OS: UI changes coming soon

 In addition, the notification center has been redesigned: Until now, it was always the case that only one message was displayed at a time.
 Now as much content is shown on the display as there is space.
 This saves you the hassle of scrolling through all the new notifications.

-Messages can now be expanded to accommodate suggested reply choices with a simple tap.
-A nice design change: the text of all new messages is now in Google's font Product sans displayed.
+With a simple tap, messages can now be expanded to include suggested responses.
+A nice design change: the text of all new messages is now displayed in Google's Product Sans font.

 When will this update reach the first smartwatches?